ziruiw-dev/nvmon/README.md

 - `showSum`: Toggles the display of the sum of all GPUs.
 This is useful when you have so many GPUs and want to see the total usage in a compact way.
 - `updateFrequencyMs`: How frequently to query systeminformation.
 The minimum is 200 ms as to prevent accidentally updating so fast as to freeze up your machine.
 - `alignLeft`: Toggles the alignment of the status bar.
-- `commandTimeoutMs`: Timeout in milliseconds for the nvidia-smi command (default: 2000ms, min: 500ms, max: 10000ms).
+- `commandTimeoutMs`: Timeout in milliseconds for the GPU info command (default: 2000ms, min: 100ms, max: 5000ms).
 If the command takes longer than this, it will be considered failed and show a timeout error.

 ## Known Issues
 - ~~This plug-in might freeze occationally.
 Reload window should fix it for now (In vscode press `Ctrl/Cmd` + `Shift` + `p` to call command platte and type `reload`).
 Will dig into this later.~~